verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to OpenSearch.
 The logs are exported to the `verrazzano-system` data stream, because `vmi-system-kibana` is a Verrazzano system application.
-For a non-system application, if it is in the `myapp` namespace, its logs will be exported to the `verrazzano-application-myapp` data stream.
+For a non-system application, if it is in the `myapp` namespace, then its logs will be exported to the `verrazzano-application-myapp` data stream.

 ## OpenSearch
 Verrazzano creates an OpenSearch cluster as the store and search engine for the logs processed by Fluentd.
 Records written by Fluentd can be queried using the OpenSearch REST API.